thelearninghouse/starter-theme/readme.md

 There isn't much this plugin can't do including but not limited to: repeater fields, flexible content and global theme options.
 Documentation can be found [here](http://www.advancedcustomfields.com/pro/)

-### Widget Context

-A super handy plugin that allows you to specify where widgets get displayed.
-Instead of multiple sidebars this makes it easy to show different content on different pages.

 ### Parallax Gravity

 This is the plugin that we use to create our landing pages.
 We use this because it has a great builder feature and also uses repeatable modules to make creating new pages super easy.
 Check out the documentation for more information [here](http://sakuraplugins.com/docs/gravity_documentation/)